Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

   - Code de-duplication and other potential optimizations we **do not** consider _purely_ cosmetic 🙂
 - **Do** keep your PR as narrow and focused as possible
+  - If you ran `npm install` instead of `npm ci` and it updated `package.json` or `package-lock.json` and those updates have nothing to do with your PR (e.g. random nested deps were updated), do not stage changes to those files
   - If there are multiple related changes to be made but (1) they do not immediately depend on one another or (2) one implements extended/alternative functionality based on the other, consider submitting them as separate PRs